What are you looking for?

 Personal toiletries (such as travel size shampoo, conditioner, soap, deodorant, moisturizer, hairbrush, toothpaste, and toothbrush), sanitary products for women, wet wipes and hand sanitisers, small sewing kit, small scissors, and pocket knife (not in carry on bag), alarm clock, money pouch or money belt, reading materials, pen and a notebook should not be forgotten when packing for your Kenya Safari.

-Now that you have reached the end of your packing list, it’s time to start your dream Kenya Safari in Africa.
+Now that you have reached the end of your packing list, it’s time to start your dream Kenya Safari.

 Make sure you ask one of the trusted travel consultants at Discover Africa Safaris for any other Safari questions you may have.